Erikas-Ramanauskas/Milestone-Project-2/README.md

     - Making player versus player game
   - All of ideas above could be combined in to a random ruleset given for players every week encouraging them to fight for best scores every week and creatign more replayibility.

-## Deployment & Local Development
-### Deployment
-* The project was deployed to GitHub Pages using the following steps:
-1. Login or signup to GitHub and locate the GitHub Repository [GitHub Repository](https://github.com/JoyZadan/star-trek-voyager).
-2. On the repository page, navigate to Settings and click on it.
-3. Within the Settings page, under Source choose Branch: main, then /root and click Save.
-4. After about a minute, the site is published.

-### Local Development
-* How to Fork
-To fork the repository, use the following steps:
-1. Login or signup to Github and locate the repository.
-2. Click the Fork button in the top right corner

-### Making Local Clone
-1. Login or signup to GitHub and locate the GitHub Repository [GitHub Repository](https://github.com/JoyZadan/star-trek-voyager).
-2. Under the repository name, click "clone" or "download".
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-4. Open the terminal in your preferred code editor and change the current working directory to the location you want to use for the cloned directory.
-5. Type git clone, and then paste the URL you copied in Step 3.
-6. Press Enter.
-Your clone will be created.

-## Credits
-### Tools Used

- [Imgonline.tools](https://imgonline.tools/remove-color) used with screenshots of the game to remove background colour [BGJar](https://bgjar.com/curve-line) used to create background [Google_tools](https://drive.google.com/drive/folders/1_VxQCii04fFd1Zq0wxsbFM4VuxG_2guz?usp=sharing) Used to create multiple components inluding pictures, planing shape shape manipulation and probability calculation using spreadsheets.

-### Codes

-* Credit to [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) udemy Course that I learned midjority of javascript before starting Code institute course.
-Notable code taken apart general lessons I learned:
- - randomInt() function
- - Entire index.js file (16 lines of code), creating apearing sections on scroll
- - Local stotage functionality

-* Credit and thanks to numerous tutorials on YouTube by seasoned developers.
-  - Thanks to [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) for a number of code lessons in various topics;
-  - Thanks to [Kevin Powell](https://www.youtube.com/@KevinPowell) for a number of code lessons in various nainly CSS designs that I learned for this and previous project;

-### Game Idea and fuctions procces
+## Game Idea and fuctions procces

-#### Game board dimentions
+### Game board dimentions

- - Since the game board is always square I had to accoutn for a space from top and bottom for meniu vbuttons, score as wel las shapes.
+ - Since the game board is always square I had to account for a space from top and bottom for meniu buttons, score as well as shapes.
 I wanted to ensure that mobile users are able to play game either verticaly and horizontaly unlike the game I got the idea from. main function looks for the min between landscape and portrait and determines wich way the board and everything else needs to lay out.

  - Because the board is 9 squares I added 1/2 square distance as a boarder around making everythign else some sort of division by 10 and multiplication by X depending how I wanted everything to be layered.